sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Outputs:* Message: 'Success' or condition not met

   - **professor_add_section** : Allows the professor to add their sections
-      - *Inputs:* Professor NetID, Section Code, Section Name, @Variable for message
+      - *Inputs:* Professor NetID, Section Code, Section Name, Start Date, End Date, @Variable for message
       - *Outputs:* Message: 'Successs' or condition not met